Table of contents

-Why choose Sitecore
+Why choose Sitecore over Acquia?

 Let’s face it: Web Content Management (WCM) is a mature technology and the amount of functional differentiation between vendors now exists in the margins.
 From templating and workflow for content creation to revisioning, publishing, editing, and delivering web content, Sitecore and Acquia both offer highly flexible web content management systems that will meet the vast majority of businesses’ needs.